vitor251093/KHMelonMix/README.md

 The goal of this project is to turn "Kingdom Hearts 358/2 Days" into a playable PC game, with a single screen and controls compatible with a regular controller.

 This is basically melonDS, but with some modifications made specifically to improve this specific game experience.
-Any issues you have with KHDays Final Mix should be reported in this same repository, and not in melonDS repository.
+Any issues you have with KHDays Melon Mix should be reported in this same repository, and not in melonDS repository.
 <hr>

 ## How to use